Posts

 Image

 Secret Spells (Diary of an Accidental Witch, #4) written by Perdita Cargill and Honor Cargill, Illustrated by Katie Saunders is told from the perspective of eleven year old Bea via her diary entries and is about the main character and her classmates preparing for the Winter Solstice Grand Tournament, and they will be competing against a non-magical school, so no magic will be allowed!
 Which school will win?
 A huge thank you goes out to NetGalley for giving me an Advanced Readers Copy (ARC) of Secret Spells (Diary of an Accidental Witch, #4) by Perdita Cargill and Honor Cargill and Illustrated by Katie Saunders for free in exchange for my honest review.
 I was intrigued by the book title and cover art and was thrilled to be approved to read this book.
-This book is somewhat similar to The Worst Witch by Jill Murphy.
-The main character goes to a school for witches where there are some mishaps while casting some spells.
-Those are really the only similarities between the two books.
-I ...
+This book has a light, playful feel that may remind readers of The Worst Witch by Jill Murphy.
+Both stories feature a young girl attending a school for witches and navigating the occasional mishap involving spells and magical lessons. ...